 The thought of her made his heart bleed but he refused to stop thinking about her.
 Relished the pain.
 While the pain lasted she was there with him.
 He blinked rapidly.
 She probably thought him dead.

 He took a last look at the deep and turned back to the compound beyond the platform.
 Better dead than here.
-Well, clearly he didn’t really think that or he, like Mark and Joel, would have been ‘disappeared’ too.
+Well, clearly he didn’t really think that or he, like Mark and Joel, would have ‘disappeared’ too.

 Life was worth fighting for.
 Hope.
 His lip curled and he slammed the pad by the door so hard he had to pull back and do it again, more gently.
 It beeped in rebuke and then buzzed the door open.